R9TRH/MIUIwidgets/README.md

 ⚠️ Uninstall any MODULE related to launcher, app vault, weather and Themes first

-⚠️ If some widgets are in Chinese, change phone language to English US.
+⚠️ If all widgets are in Chinese, change phone language to English US.

 ♨️For other cool stuff, you can join our channel in Telegram: